tirans/rmidi/README.md

 - Browse patches by category
 - Search for patches by name
 - Select a patch to send to the device
+- Mark favorites for quick access
+- Filter by characteristics or categories

 #### Sending MIDI Commands

 1. Select a MIDI output port and channel in the Device Panel
 2. Select a patch in the Patch Panel
-3. Click the "Send MIDI" button to send the program change to your device
+3. Click the "Send MIDI" button or press Enter to send the program change to your device

 ### API Endpoints